Loopring/protocols/packages/loopring_v3/DESIGN.md

 The withdrawn amount is stored in a list because the user is still not able to actually withdraw it yet!
 The user is only allowed to withdraw it when the block is finalized, which means that the block can never be reverted.

 This mechanism is needed to support delayed proof submission.
-If the proof is available immediately when the block is committed the new state would always be verified valid and the amount that can be withdrawn correct.
-But with delayed proof submission we are only certain the block is correct and irreversible when all blocks before it and including the block containing the withdrawal are proven.
+If the proof is available immediately when the block is committed the new state would always be verified valid and the amount that can be withdrawn correctly.
+But with delayed proof submission, we are only certain the block is correct and irreversible when all blocks before it and including the block containing the withdrawal are proven.

 Once the operators have submitted all the proofs necessary for the block containing the withdrawal to be finalized, the user is finally able to call `withdrawFromApprovedWithdrawal` on-chain with the necessary information when the withdrawal was done to get the tokens out of the smart contract.

 Let's now look at the case where the withdrawal request was done by an operator, but the block containing the withdrawal needs to be reverted.
 Two things happen automatically by the revert:
 - The Merkle tree root is restored as it was before the withdrawal.
 The balance is restored.
-- The list of withdrawals we stored on-chain for the reverted block are thrown away when reverting.
+- The list of withdrawals we stored on-chain for the reverted block is thrown away when reverting.
 A user was never able to withdraw from these in `withdrawFromApprovedWithdrawal` because the block associated with the withdraw list was never marked as finalized.

 ## Order Sharing with Dual-Authoring

 Very similar as in protocol 2, but used a bit differently.

 Automatically sharing orders between DEXs can be problematic, mainly because of collisions.
 For example, DEX B could decide it wants to use an order of DEX A and creates a ring and sends it to the operator.
 But at the same time, DEX C could have also decided to use the same order in a different ring.
 In the best case, both rings can be settled.
-But it's also possible only one of the rings can be settled because the shared order cannot be filled for the fill amount specified in the second ring.
+But it's also possible only one of the rings can be settled because the shared order cannot be filled for the fill-amount specified in the second ring.
 Or because the balance of the order owners isn't sufficient anymore.
 This uncertainty makes it so that a DEX needs to wait longer to show the result of a trade to the user.
 It's also hard for a DEX to track the state of a shared order and of the balances of its users if they can be modified at any time without is knowledge.

 A solution for this could be dual authoring.
 But, we don't share the dual author keys with anyone.
 When a ring-matcher wants to create a ring using orders of wallet A and wallet B then the ring needs to be signed by wallet A **and** wallet B **independently**.
 This negotiation would be completely off-chain.